aljawaid/Glancer/README.md

 - Add task description indicators to quickly show without collapsing if the task has a description
 - Remove default 'always open' on page load
 - Add description title icon

+#### Task Navigation _(v3.0+)_
+- Show total count for open tasks in the current project on the task page
+- Show previous/next navigation buttons on task page

 Screenshots